 Nortico Rosé is dangerously easy to drink on its own, but complements all manner of shellfish, seafood, and simple cheese dishes.

 VINIFICATION AND AGEING:

 Grapes are selected at the winery.
-Whole clusters are pressed lightly (0.3Bar) and the juice ferments at 12 celsius for up to 36 hours.
-Primary filtration and cold stabilization.
-4 months on stainless steel, filtration prior to bottling in February.
+Whole clusters are pressed lightly (0.3Bar) and the juice ferments at 54F for up to 36 hours.
+Primary filtration and cold stabilization, then 4 months in stainless steel tanks.
+Filtration prior to bottling in February.

 2,000 cases (12 pack)